mrspeaker/Omega500/README.md

 - BUG: tracking camera box moves on zoom.
 - BUG: tracking camera box jumps when map is not as wide as screen, but needs to scroll.
 - Examples: add example using Box2D or other physics lib (see "Oscillator" game)
+- Examples: do a "how to make a game" tutorial.

 High priority: